christones/kubernetesclusterfromk3s/README.md

  # Declarative approach in writing manifest files for deployment
  .
 Create and edit the manifest.yaml, deployment.yaml, service.yaml , namespace.yaml ... files

  .
-In vagrant super user mode , type 'kubectl apply -f manifest.yaml' or 'kubectl apply -f manifests/' ( creates a resource defined in the YAML manifests)
+In vagrant super user mode , type 'kubectl apply -f manifest.yaml' , 'kubectl apply -f deployment.yaml' ...( creates a resource defined in the YAML manifests)

  .
 Inspect all the resources within the namespace , type ' kubectl get all -n demo  '